tmroziewicz/wf_optim_crypto_analysis/README.md

 ```bash
 pip install dvc
 ```
-- **Miktex**:  required for PDF output (`pdflatex`); a standalone installation is required, as the MiKTeX package distributed via Anaconda is not compatible with this project.
+- **Miktex**:  required for PDF output (`pdflatex`) a standalone installation is required, as the MiKTeX package distributed via Anaconda is not compatible with this project.
 	- Download [Miktex](https://miktex.org/download)
  	- During Miktex installation choose  following options
 		- Install for all users
 		- Enable Install missing packages on-the-fly

-### Option 2 - Package manager installation - Conda Environment Setup
+### Option 2 - Package manager installation - Anaconda Environment Setup
 To ensure everyone gets the **exact same versions** of Python, libraries, and dependencies (critical for reproducing research results), use **Conda** to create an isolated environment from the provided YAML file.